arvsrao/arvsrao.github.io/_drafts/2022-03-03-prospective-projection.md

 $P$ copies the $z$ cooridinate into the $w$ coordinate, and after homogenous division lines are projected onto the $z = F$ plane of $\mathbb{A}^3$.

 $P$ renders the entire scene in perspective on the image plane even though we humans, and by relation cameras, can not perceive the whole scene.
-This limitation or *field of view* is modeled by a bounding region in front of the camera.
+This limitation or *field of view* is modeled by a 3D view volume in front of the camera.
 Points and triangles outside the bounding region are filtered out before projection to the screen.

-Filtering points and triangles outside the bounding region potentially eliminates a lot of extra work and unwanted artifacts.
+Filtering out points and triangles outside the view volume potentially eliminates a lot of extra work and unwanted artifacts.
 For instance, without a near plane the rendered output might exhibit [z-fighting][2].
 Choosing the near plane so it is not too close to the eye (at a distance smaller than floating point precision), or keeping the near and far plane not too far apart reduces the chance of [z-fighting][2].

-Presentations of image projection in books and course notes/videos focus two types of view volumes: the *view frustum* and the *orthographic view volume*.
+Presentations of image projection in books and course notes/videos focus on  two types of view volumes: the *view frustum* and the *orthographic view volume*.

 #### View Frustum